-As in section 3, we measure the contribution of selection as the difference between interest rates in the heterogenous and homogenous versions of the model.
-The top panel of Figure 7 depicts the contribution of selection in each of the models against the trend in the data.
-Selection explains a large portion of the total decline in the interest rate in all three models.
-The bottom panel in Figure 7 quantifies the role of selection.
-We report three potential measures of success: 1) the absolute decline between the initial and final observation; 2) the average decline (based on a the regression on a time trend); and, 3) the absolute difference between the maximum and the minimum interest rates over the period.
+We measure the contribution of selection as the difference between interest rates in the heterogenous and homogenous versions of each model.
+The top panel of Figure 6 depicts the contribution of selection against the trend in the data.
+Selection alone clearly explains a large portion of the total decline in the interest rate in all three models.
+The bottom panel in Figure 6 quantifies the role of selection.
+We report three potential measures of success: 1) the absolute decline between the years over which the Schmelzing (2020) data is observed; 2) the average decline (based on a the regression on a time trend); and, 3) the absolute difference between the maximum and the minimum interest rates over the entire period.
 Selection in the models explains between 97 and 116% of the decline using the first measure, between 59 and 69% using the second measure and between 53 and 69% using the third measure.